This is a travel guide for the best islands near Split.

 Sailing to the islands near Split has been one of the most amazing trips we have EVER done!
 The water is absolutely insanely clear, the ancient towns are gorgeous and the food is super delicious!

-We can highly recommend you reading our full blog post about our sailing experience with Sail Croatia.
+We can highly recommend you to read our full blog post about our sailing experience with Sail Croatia.